Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 That’s it.

-If a vendor page spends more time showing pretty logos than explaining limits, terms, and output formats, I get suspicious.
+If a product page spends more time showing nice logos than explaining limits, output formats, and terms, I stop trusting it.

 Quick answer: which free company logo API should you pick in 2026?